A Clear Case for Skin Education

 If we are to treat skin as a national health issue, we must treat skin education as a matter of national importance.
 That begins with defining a shared foundation, and then supporting progression with integrity.

-Why we start with skin at Level 3
+Why We Start with Skin at Level 3

-That’s why The Skin Well™ is calling for a clearer, nationally aligned pathway for skin education—beginning at Level 3 and progressing through Levels 4, 5, 6, and 7.
-This includes not only broader skin therapy education, but also the advanced treatment levels increasingly associated with aesthetic and corrective practice.
+That’s why The Skin Well™ is calling for a clearer, nationally aligned pathway for skin education—beginning at Level 3 and progressing through Levels 4 to 7.
+This includes broader skin therapy training as well as the advanced treatment levels increasingly associated with aesthetic and corrective practice.

-• A vital organ
+A vital organ

-• A potential signaller of other health conditions
+A potential indicator of other health conditions

-• A site of meaningful intervention and long-term care
+A site of meaningful intervention and long-term care

-This applies not only to Level 3 practitioners, but also to those operating at Levels 4, 5, 6, and 7, where accurate skin understanding is essential for safe, ethical, and effective practice—especially when offering higher-level modalities like peels, microneedling, energy-based treatments, or injectables.
+This applies not only to Level 3 practitioners, but also to those operating at Levels 4, 5, 6, and 7, where accurate skin understanding is essential for safe, ethical, and effective practice—especially when offering advanced modalities like peels, microneedling, energy-based treatments, or injectables.

 What S.C.I.M.™ offers is a complementary national layer focused specifically on skin.
 It sits alongside AP&P and evolves through each level, ensuring that skin is not just a topic—but a fully understood system.